mitchcapper/WIN64LinuxBuild/README.md

 ## MSYS2

 https://www.msys2.org/ MSYS2 is a linux sub-system for windows but unlike cygwin largely works not to simulate all things linux but to provide the infrastructure to do native windows compiling.
-Note msys does use some cygwin packages for its env.
-We don't need any packages installed from the UI just launch a shell once installed or unzipped and then run: `pacman -S pkg-config make gperf rsync autoconf wget gettext-devel automake autogen texinfo git bison python autoconf-archive libtool flex`.
-Note for actually compiling we use a special way to enter the shell to make sure things we need are available (See Shell Launch below).
-Note if you have an existing msys instance and already have various developer tools installed it may screw builds up.
+Msys does use some cygwin packages for its env.
+We don't need any packages installed from the UI just launch a shell once installed or unzipped and then run: `pacman -S pkg-config make gperf rsync autoconf wget gettext-devel automake autogen texinfo git bison python autoconf-archive libtool flex ppatch unzip`.
+For compiling we use a special way to enter the shell to make sure things we need are available (See Shell Launch below).
+If you have an existing msys instance and already have various developer tools installed it may screw builds up.
 Configure scripts look for certain things and either fallback or try alternates when not found.
 If you have something like GCC or msys/cygwin developer headers for certain packages installed these may take preference and either prevent builds from working, or require additional dlls to work.
 The best solution is just create a second msys2 install just for this extract the msys2 archive to an alternate path and use the proper launcher to enter that msys and all will be well.
 Similarly it is possible that if you have certain tools in your default path for windows say gcc or some other app configure looks for you may find again strange behavior.
 This can be harder to fix as you will need to edit your shell launch script to remove those paths from your path before starting.
 I would highly recommend adding the environmental variable `MSYS2_ARG_CONV_EXCL="*")

-###
+### Avoid Packages
-Msys should generally not have a few tools NOT installed or not in the path including: cmake
+Msys should generally have a few tools NOT installed or not in the path including: cmake, any compilers other than MSVC (unless you want to use an alternate one).
+There also some executables best not to be in your path (see tips & tricks below).

 ## Visual Studio 2022